 The first step towards a diagnosis is to contact your general practitioner.
 Request a referral to a paediatrician who specialises in childhood development.

 Once assessments have been completed, the team involved in the diagnosis will communicate their findings with each other and reach a decision.
 When diagnosing Autism, the team will use the Diagnostic and Statistical Manual of Mental Disorders (DSM), produced by the American Psychiatric Association.

 The DSM lists the signs and symptoms of Autism and states how many of these symptoms must be present to confirm a diagnosis.
 During this time you can also speak to an Autism Advisor to guide you through this process.

-If your child is already accessing services in the public health system, you may be referred to your local Child Development Services or the Disability Services Commission for an assessment.
+If your child is already accessing services in the public health system, you may be referred to your local Child Development Services or the Department of Communities – Disability Services (previously Disability Services Commission) for an assessment.
 There may be a waiting period, however, the service is provided free of charge.

 You can also seek a private assessment, which will require the payment of the clinician’s fees.
 These vary from practice to practice and some costs may be recoverable via Medicare rebates, such as the Helping Children with Autism Rebate or private health cover.
 Please see our Medicare Benefits Fact Sheet.

 There is no single test available to diagnose Autism.

 Diagnosis will be based on discussion with parents or other primary carers, a review of the child’s or individual’s developmental history and observation of the child’s or individual’s play and social interaction with others.